This page is designed to answer the following questions:

 - 3.6 Record agreed supervision decisions (Level 5 Diploma in Leadership and Management for Adult Care, Professional development, supervision and performance management)

 Consideration should be taken about ways in which supervision notes can be recorded that involve and can be owned by the supervisee.
-The supervisee should understand that supervision is for their benefit as well as the organisations and there should be a mutual commitment to the outcomes.
-For example, the supervisees personal development plan may be accessible to them at any time via a secure digital system so that they are able to update their progress towards their goals.
+The supervisee should understand that supervision is for their benefit as well as the organisation that they work for and there should be a mutual commitment to achieving the outcomes.
+For example, the supervisee’s personal development plan may be accessible to them at any time via a secure digital system so that they are able to update their progress towards their goals.

 Similarly, agreed actions should be easily accessible to both supervisor and supervisee so that they can be referred to during the next supervision.

 Learners will be able to record supervision meetings and decisions agreed in line with workplace policies and procedures:

 - Ways to record which can be owned by the supervisee

 - Ways to record agreed actions which can be referred to at the next supervision